CFLE Network: Adverse Childhood Experiences

 NCFR is proud to present this issue of CFLE Network, the newsletter for Certified Family Life Educators.
 This issue's topic is Adverse Childhood Experiences (ACEs).

-Visit this page for the PDF of the complete issue.
+Visit this page for the PDF of the complete issue (access for CFLEs only).

 Articles marked by an asterisk (*) are open to the general public.

 *Adverse Childhood Experiences: Implications for Schools

 By Jennifer Best, M.S.
 Ed., CFLE, CFCS-HDFS, BCC

 *Calling an Ace an ACE: Integrating Prevention Efforts

 By Bridget Walsh, Ph.D., CFLE